Everything an open source maintainer might need to know about open source licensing

 Patents are a distinct legal right from copyright, but unlike copyright, you don’t get one just for creating a thing.
 Think of patented software as inventing an entirely new technology (like the first site to have an online “shopping cart”).
 The idea being, that the government wants to reward inventors who create new things, by granting them the exclusive right to use that technology for a certain period of time.
 As an inventor, you may want to register your invention, to secure that right, and as a developer, you’ll want to ensure your code does not infringe on a patent.

-If you’ve made something that’s not technically trivial to implement, you should probably talk to a lawyer (who in addition to helping you conduct a patent search, might recommend a Patent-aware license like Apache over a simpler license like MIT).
+If you’ve made something that’s not technically trivial to implement, you should probably talk to a lawyer (who in addition helping you conduct a patent search, might recommend a Patent-aware license like Apache over a simpler license like MIT).
 If you’re in the vast majority of left-pad- or Rails-addon-type projects, you’re probably fine, at least in terms of patent concerns.

 Some more mature projects opt to form a distinct legal entity to hold the project’s copyright, often in the form of a non-profit, such as the WordPress foundation.
 In the case of WordPress, for example, copyright in the WordPress logo is owned by the foundation, meaning if I go to Café Press and print WordPress t-shirts to sell on the street for my own personal gain, WordPress can sue me.